wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/5-exercise-create-custom-teams-channel-tab.md

 };
 ```

-Locate the `return ()` statement in the `render()` method in the `ConfigMathTab` class and delete the contents.
+Locate the `return ()` statement in the `render()` method in the `ConfigMathTab` class, and delete the contents.
 This code used the UI library that you replaced with Stardust.
 At this point, the `render()` method should look like the following code:

 ```ts
 public render() {